High School Students

 - 1 May 2021

-The seminar is about the virtues needed to succeed in high school and in life.
+The Capstone seminar is about the virtues needed to succeed in high school and in life.
 Virtues are good habits that, when repeated, lead to happiness.
 The seminar also includes practical guidelines on setting goals for the future — developing friends and study habits during the school year, choosing good activities for the summer, and growing in self-knowledge about their academic and career inclinations.

 - Growing in Character